Happy New Year everyone.

 But as we head North in the darkness towards home, we see, on radar, more severe storms building.
 As I get about halfway home (remember we are travelling about 40 MPH in the darkness), I take another picture of the radar:

 Sorry for the crappy quality (we are hauling-butt), but see the HUGE red blob on my starboard side?
 That is well, death.
 And death is approaching very quickly.
 It is 3 am.
 It is pitch black.
-Except for Gene who is keeping me company, everyone is asleep.
-I can take a chance and continue to head north to Panacea and attempt to out-run this massive storm or I can take a hard left to port and head to Carrabelle, hopefully getting in that harbor safely.
-I actually stop the boat to consider this.
-I have people's lives at stake here.
+Except for Gene who is keeping me company in the Co-Captain's chair (Thanks Gene), everyone else is asleep.
+So, I can either take a chance and continue to head north to Panacea and attempt to out-run this massive storm, or I can take a hard left to port and head to Carrabelle, hopefully getting in that harbor safely.
+I actually stop the boat to consider this decision.
+I have people's lives at stake here (including mine).
 Head to home port risk: We may have to go through that massive storm.
 Carrabelle port risk, I don't know that difficult channel and navigating it in the dark would be extremely challenging, if not fatal, in bad weather.

 I decide to head home.
 The storm gets RIGHT NEXT TO US, then dissipates.
 Another storm approaches, it gets RIGHT NEXT TO US then simply disappears.
 We get drizzled on, but that is the extent of it.